 Jobs Available for Nursing Certificate Graduates

 Triage Out-Patient Nurse – provides direct care to patients within a specific specialty, including pediatrics and geriatrics.
 The triage out-patient nurse observes patients, facilitates medical tests, and follows up with the doctor on results.
 The triage out-patient nurse may also assist in treatment of diseases, injuries, and disabilities.

 Office Nurse – from a private doctor’s office, provides a wide range of primary and preventative health care services and assists the doctor in the treatment of common minor illnesses and injuries.
 The office nurse also educates patients and families about proper health care for preventative reasons and may refer them to community resources.

 Charge Nurse – supervises and supports a nursing staff with limited patient duties.
 The charge nurse is responsible for maintaining a high level of patient care by evaluating and educating the nursing staff.

-After graduating from a nursing diploma program, the nursing student will need to pass the NCLEX-PN exam (National Council Licensure Examination).
+After graduating from a nursing certificate program, the nursing student will need to pass the NCLEX-PN exam (National Council Licensure Examination).
 The NCLEX-PN exam comes from the National Council of State Boards of Nursing.
 The NCLEX-PN exam has a minimum of 85 questions and a maximum of 205 questions.